 - WAT – 68%.

-The reported accuracy of field sobriety tests is based on tests in a controlled environment.
-The actual conditions under which you will given the tests will, in actuality, seldom be as reliable.
+Furthermore, the reported accuracy of SFSTs is based on tests in a controlled environment.
+The actual conditions under which you are given the tests – usually by the side of the road – are far from controlled.

-Even the NHTSA admits that accuracy levels of FSTs can decrease based on certain factors in addition to those set forth above.
+Even NHTSA admits that accuracy levels of SFSTs can decrease based on certain factors in addition to those set forth above.
 These include (but are not limited to):

 - The officer is not well-trained in detecting the signs of impairment,

-- The impairment is caused in whole or in part by drugs,
+- The impairment is caused in whole or in part by drugs and not alcohol,

 - Inadequate lighting in the test area,